-Iraq Condemns U.S. Airstrikes Against Iran-Backed Militia
+Iraq Condemns U.S. Airstrikes Against Iranian-Backed Militia

 It added that Iraq planned to discuss the future presence in Iraq of the U.S.-led coalition fighting ISIS.

-KH and more than two dozen other Iran-backed militias have a complicated position within Iraq.
-The paramilitary has fought against ISIS and is formally part of Iraq's security forces – though U.S. officials have raised concerns about whether the Iraqi government actually has control over it and other Iran-backed groups.
+KH and more than two dozen other Iranian-backed militias have a complicated position within Iraq.
+The paramilitary has fought against ISIS and is formally part of Iraq's security forces — though U.S. officials have raised concerns about whether the Iraqi government actually has control over it and other Iranian-backed groups.

 A U.S. State Department official said the latest military action was "designed to protect American forces and American citizens in Iraq, but it is also aimed at deterring Iran."